PawFV/lotr-api-sdk/README.md

 quote.getAll(filterOptions?: FilterOptions)
 ```

-Please refer to the source code and documentation for detailed information about the available options and response types.
+Please refer to the [api documentation](https://the-one-api.dev/documentation) for detailed information about the available options and response types.

 ## Example

 Here's an example of how to use the SDK to fetch a movie by its ID:

 ```javascript